yeslee-v/42cursus/cpp_module_07/README.md

-# Cpp Module 03
+# Cpp Module 07

-> For the C++ modules you will use and learn C++98 only.
-The goal is for you to learn the basic of an object oriented programming language.
-We know modern C++ is way different in a lot of aspects so if you want to become a proficient C++, developer you will need modern standard C++ later on.
+> The goal of these modules is to introduce you to Object-Oriented Programming.
+> This will be the starting point of your C++ journey.
+Many languages are recommended
+> to learn OOP.
+We decided to choose C++ since it’s derived from your old friend C.
+> Because this is a complex language, and in order to keep things simple, your code will
+> comply with the C++98 standard.